gf-dcc/data-model/getting_started.md

 In upper menu button, **Code > Create codespace on main**.
 You may need to wait a bit for the container to install tools and finish other setup.

+## Update and make data model jsonld

+1. Modify a `.yaml` file in the `modules` directory.
+2. In the devcontainer at the root of the repo, type `make`.
+The animated `gif` shows what it should look like.

 ## Generate templates

 This is the command-line equivalent of using the schematic API or using the DCA UI to generate a template.